TheMalwareGuardian/Awesome-Bootkits-Rootkits-Development/README.md

 What is a bootkit exactly?
 Are they the elements you can develop with EDK2?

+* [Web Kaspersky: Bootkit](https://encyclopedia.kaspersky.com/glossary/bootkit/) -> A bootkit is a malicious program designed to load as early as possible in the boot process, in order to control all stages of the operating system start up, modifying system code and drivers before anti-virus and other security components are loaded.
+The malicious program is loaded from the Master Boot Record (MBR) or boot sector.
+In effect, a bootkit is a rootkit that loads before the operating system.
 * [Web CrowdStrike: Bootkit - Definition, Prevention, and Removal](https://www.crowdstrike.com/cybersecurity-101/malware/bootkit/) -> A strong cybersecurity strategy should not only include reactive approaches to cyberattacks, but should also include proactive prevention methods for infections such as bootkit.
 Mitigating the consequences of a bootkit infection and removing the infection are valuable tools for your cybersecurity team.
 Bootkits are stealthy, and understanding how they work and how to combat them can help keep your business safe from threat actors.
 * [Web Positive Technologies: Bootkits: evolution and detection methods](https://www.ptsecurity.com/ww-en/analytics/bootkits-evolution-and-methods-of-detection/) -> Bootkits were previously thought to exist mainly in proof-of-concept form, and not used in real attacks.
 However, only two years separated the appearance of the first PoC and the first bootkit attack.